Why not try to teach your dog some new tricks? Not only are they fun, but trick training can be of great benefit to your four-legged friend:

 - Praise works best.
 Responding excitedly each time they complete the treat with lots of praise and a treat will always work better than responding negatively if they haven’t got the hang of the trick yet.

 - Be patient.
-Training takes lots of repeating over a course of a few days.
+Training takes lots of repeating over the course of a few days.
 Dogs are like us and take time to get the hang of a new skill!

 - Have fun with your pup and family while doing it!